Your credit rating has an enormous influence on your financial stability.

 FICO credit scores range from 350 at the lowest, to the highest score of 850.
 They are calculated using 5 factors, payment history amounts owed, length of credit history, a mix of credit, and new credit accounts/inquiries.

 35% Payment History: Making your payments on time each month with no late payments is the best thing you can do for your credit.
-Late payments and collection accounts will have the most significant impact on your score.
+Payment history, including late payments and collection accounts, will have the most significant impact on your score.

 30% Amounts owed: The amount of available credit being used is your credit utilization ratio.
 Example: $10,000 credit limit with a $5,000 balance = 50% credit utilization ratio.
 (Try keeping your utilization ratio below 20%.)